JohannesDeml/UnityWebGL-LoadingTest/README.md

 ✔️ *: Supported* | ⚠️ *: Warning , see below* | ❌ *: not supported* | ➖ *: Not applicable*

-* For older Unity 2019 builds throw an error on **iOS Firefox** (Does not happen for iOS Safari or iOS Chrome): `An error occured running the Unity content on this page.
+* For older Unity 2019 builds throw an error on **iOS Firefox** (Does not happen for iOS Safari or iOS Chrome): `An error occurred running the Unity content on this page.
 See you browser JavaScript console for more info.
 The error: Script error.` - with iOS 16.2 and Firefox 108 I could not reproduce this problem anymore on 2019.4.
 * Internet Explorer does not work for Unity WebGL builds, since it does not support wasm.
 * Previous versions of Firefox on Android had some performance problems, they seemed to have fixed those.
 In general performance on mobile is by far not as good as a native app build, but should be enough for simple games.